Wine Pairings for Late Summer Bounty

 A delightful white blend of 35% Viognier, 25% Chardonnay, 25% Gewurztraminer and 15 % Chardonnay Musqué.
 The fruit for this blend comes from the vineyards across Niagara Peninsula.
-Fresh, lively and crisp, it displays aromas and flavours of orchard fruits; apples, pears and apricots with subtle tropical notes.
+Fresh, lively and crisp, it displays aromas and flavors of orchard fruits; apples, pears, and apricots with subtle tropical notes.
 Beautifully aromatic with well-balanced acidity and lingering finish.
 Perfect pairing with grilled fish and seafood.
-Tasted March 2017.

 Huff Estates 2012 South Bay Chardonnay

 An elegant Chard from the warmer South Bay vineyards of Ontario’s Prince Edward County, the winner of 2015 National Wine Awards of Canada.
-Big and bold with excellent fruit concentration, depth and complexity.
-Aromas and flavours of lemon drops, apples and nectarines with a whiff of that unmistakable County minerality.
+Big and bold with excellent fruit concentration, depth, and complexity.
+Aromas and flavors of lemon drops, apples, and nectarines with a whiff of that unmistakable County minerality.
 Rich, luxurious mouthfeel, closes in a long, lingering, vanilla-almond-tinged finish.
 Drink now through 2020.
 A given as a pairing with seafood in creamy, buttery sauces.
 Lip-smacking delicious!!
 LCBO# 88955, $ 29.95.
-Tasted May 2016/91 points.
+91 points.

 The grapes used for this crowd-pleasing rosé come from the northern Rhône’s cooler climate vineyards at the altitude of 300 meters, on the slopes of the renowned Mont Ventoux.
-This is an intense and well balanced blend of Grenache, Syrah and Cinsault.
+This is an intense and well-balanced blend of Grenache, Syrah, and Cinsault.
 Lovely pink in color with rose petals on the nose and an intense burst of cherries and strawberries on the palate, followed by a fresh finish.
 Served at 10-12 C, it’s great as an apéritif or a perfect companion for a light summer lunch.
-Reviewed August 24, 2014.